danyeaw/presentations/showing-up-for-python-in-gnome/presentation.md

 ::: notes
 For security reasons, Python 3.8 stopped automatically loading DLLs on the path on Windows.
 Many libraries including PyGObject previously depended on this behavior.
 If you do build GTK on Windows using Gvsbuild or with MSVC directly, you don't end up with a working PyGObject without manually loading the DLLs or patching PyGObject.

 We have discussed options to fix this, and there hasn't been much excitement in adding a DLL search routine in PyGObjects startup code.
-However, a Wheel format allows for DLLs to be bundled along side of the project though and then they are automatically loaded.
+However, a Wheel format allows for DLLs to be bundled along side of the PyGObject library and then they are automatically loaded.
 This would also significantly improve install time as well, since users can directly install a pre-compiled version of PyGObject instead of compiling it during the installation.

+We should also consider building Wheels for the other platforms as well for this same reason.

 :::

 ## Port to `libgirepository-2.0`